mbhall88/rasusa/README.md

 singularity exec "$URI" rasusa --help
 ```

 The above will use the latest version.
-If you want to specify a version then use a tag
+If you want to specify a version then use a [tag][dockerhub] like so.
-like so.

 ```sh
 VERSION="0.1.0"